marked42/learning-notes/javascript/javascript.md

 </script>
 ```

-Dispatch event at the end of handler function or use `setTimeout(..., 0)` for an asynchrounous event.
+Dispatch event at the end of handler function or use `setTimeout(..., 0)` for an asynchronous event.

 ```html
 <button id="menu">Menu (click me)</button>